nbr23/garmin-gymcode/README.md

 GymCode is a widget that appears in your watch's "at glance" menu.
 Press the down button on your watch face to access the menu and locate GymCode to display your barcode.

+Multiple memberships are supported: use the up/down buttons while the widget is open to cycle through them (wraps at both ends).
+The active membership's name is shown above the barcode.
+The widget always opens on the first entry.

 ## Requirements

 - [Connect IQ SDK](https://developer.garmin.com/connect-iq/sdk/) installed and `monkeyc` in your PATH